KashafZahid01/Learning-Artificial-Intelligence-AI-/Numpy Library.md

 ### **What is NumPy?**

-*NumPy (Numerical Python) is a powerful open-source Python library used for numerical computing.*
+*NumPy (Numerical Python) library is a powerful open-source Python library used for numerical computing.*